“Divorced from ethics, leadership is reduced to management and politics to mere technique.” -James MacGregor Burns

 “No one is more valuable to the organization than the subordinate willing to speak truth to power.” -Warren Bennis

-Bob Vanourek and Gregg Vanourek, father and son, are co-authors of and speakers on Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, winner of the International Book Awards.
+Bob Vanourek and Gregg Vanourek, father and son, are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
 To get Gregg’s manifesto on Leadership Derailers (and how to avoid them) and free book chapters from Gregg’s books, including Triple Crown Leadership, check out his Free Guide.